-The risk management policies aim to identify, analyse and manage the risks faced by the Group, to set appropriate risk limits and controls, and to continuously monitor risk levels and adherence to limits.
-Risk management policies and procedures are reviewed regularly to reflect changes in market conditions, products and services offered and emerging best practice.
+The Bank's risk management policies aim to identify, analyse and manage risks faced by the Bank, to set appropriate risk limits and controls, and to continuously monitor risk levels and adherence to limits.
+Risk management policies and procedures are reviewed regularly to reflect changes in market conditions, bank products and services offered and emerging best practice.